 Causes of Herniated or Slipped Discs

 Disc injuries are most often associated with a herniated or slipped disc.
 Also known as a ruptured disc, this problem is brought on by the following:

 - Using the muscles of the back instead of the legs or thighs to lift heavy objects.

 - Twisting and turning can also lead to a problem while lifting.

-Your chance of getting a herniated disc increase if you are overweight, have a preposition to the condition because of genetics, or work in a job where pulling, pushing, and lifting are required.
+Your chance of getting a herniated disc increase if you are overweight, have a predisposition to the condition because of genetics or work in a job where pulling, pushing, and lifting are required.

 Symptoms Related to Disc Injuries or Degeneration

 A disc can slip or degenerate anywhere between the neck and lower back.
 However, the lower back often is the usual site for a slipped disc.
 Symptoms may include the following:

 - Pain or numbness on one side of the body

 - Pain that extends to the legs are arms